kzajac97/machine-vision/README.md

 # Machine Vision

-This repository contains notebooks and source code for laboratories of two courses: *Machine Learning and Machine Vision* and *Digtal Signals and Images* on Wrocław University of Science and Technology.
+This repository contains notebooks and source code for laboratories of two courses: *Machine Learning and Machine Vision* and *Digital Signals and Images* on Wrocław University of Science and Technology.

 The course covers low-level image processing methods and some photography related problems (for example rolling shutter).
 Notebooks marked as entrypoint